 Your words reveal your thinking.
 How you think is revealed by your words.
 Be disciplined in one, and the other follows.

-So to summarize, I am picky about certain aspect of cases for three simple reasons:
+So, to summarize, I am picky about certain aspects of cases for three simple reasons:

 1) It's an easy way to achieve stand out in a very competitive field;

 2) Consulting firms value these skills in their consultants, so it makes sense they would value it in their candidates;

 3) The disciplined picky stuff helps you think more logically, avoid getting lost in your own work, and forces you to be more focused.